chs2-cisco/qt5/README.md

 # Qt5 for Broadsoft UC One

 This repository contains acute patches for the Qt5 needed by UC One.
+To get started, clone this repository:

+    git clone git@github.com:Broadsoft/qt5.git

 We will use Qt projects `init-repository` for setting up the submodules.
 This script should be always run in the branch `ucone/dev`.
 The script expects that the remote *origin* points to official Qt repositories.

-If you just cloned this repository, please fix this by:
+Please fix this by:

     cd qt5